Snaacky/thewiki/docs/tutorials/mpv.md

 deband=yes
 ```

+!!!
-In this example, the `simulcast` auto profile will automatically apply when you play a release created by SubsPlease, Erai-raws, Tsundere-Raws, VARYG, or HorribleSubs.
+In this example, the `simulcast` auto profile will automatically apply when you play a release by SubsPlease, Erai-raws, Tsundere-Raws, VARYG, or HorribleSubs.
+!!!

 ### Quality of Life